flyingsl0ths/twm/README.md

 # twm
-A toy window manager used for learnig purposes
+A toy window manager used for learning purposes